 In 2000 John had the honor of working/riding with Olympian Anne Kursinski at her own Market Street Farm in New Jersey.
 After that he decided to give up his Amateur status and took over the business at the family farm in St. Charles.
 He continued receiving numerous Grand Prix ribbons as well as having his students qualify for indoor finals in the Junior Hunters and the NAL/M&S Jumpers shows where they received ribbons as well.

 Throughout the past few years John received his “R” judges licenses in the Hunter, Jumper & Equitation divisions and he is currently in the process of obtaining his FEI Level 2 judges license, which will be completed in 2018.
 I have worked at several barns throughout the years as a trainer, instructor & barn manager.
 Over the last several years he has been traveling across the country and he is very excited to be coming back to the Midwest calling Legacy River Equestrian Center home.

 Dorothy (Dolly) Flisk, a lifelong equestrian, starting at 5 years old, has always dreamed of opening a facility of her own.
 Upon purchasing of the Sugar Grove property and launching Legacy River Equestrian Center; Flisk turned her lifelong dream into a reality.
 Flisk's passion for horses and their care combined with her desire to see a premier facility that is focused on the training and development of the horses and riders led to the opening of Legacy River Equestrian Center.
 Dorothy encompasses the aspect of superior horse care and the well-being of the horses and riders at Legacy River Equestrian Center.

 Dorothy has always found a way back to riding, no matter where she lived in the country throughout her life.
 She has successfully competed at A/AA level horse shows both regionally and nationally.
-Flisk is planning on pursuing her USHJA trainer certification in the future.
 Additionally, Dorothy has several other entrepreneurial endeavors she is involved in.
+Dorothy is thrilled to have the opportunity to train and teach riders and horses of all levels.
 She is excited to see the potential of the horses and riders that call Legacy River their forever home.